 Tip

 Are you trying to clear out old and outdated files on your Mac?
-If that is one reason you need access to the Library, I suggest eliminating system junk with CleanMyMac X first.
-I have used it to clean my drive in the past, and it got rid of gigabytes of junk stored in my system folders.
+If that is one reason you need access to the Library, we suggest eliminating system junk with CleanMyMac X first.
+It can help you get rid of gigabytes of junk stored in your system folders without browsing them.

 As we mentioned, the use of the Library can cause things to break unexpectedly, which might mean involving an Apple specialist to fix an unexpected problem.
 Whenever possible, Apple prefers people to do things the way they suggest, and there is a recommended Apple way to make the Library visible, albeit temporarily.

-1. Open Finder, hold down the Option key, and select the Go menu.
+1. Open Finder, press and hold the Option key, and click the Go menu.

 2. The Library should show up in the Go menu.